apache/trafficcontrol/BUILD.md

 ### Steps

 From the top level of the incubator-trafficcontrol directory.
-Use the BRANCH environment variable to specify the version of Traffic Control to build.
-One or more components (with \_build suffix added) can be added on the command line.
+The source in the current directory is used for the process.
+One or more components (with
+\_build suffix added) can be added on the command line.

 Clean up any previously-built docker containers:
 > $ docker-compose -f infrastructure/docker/build/docker-compose.yml down -v

 And images:
-> $ docker images | awk '/traffic\_.\*\_build/ { print $3 }' | xargs docker rmi -f
+> $ docker images | awk '/traffic\_.*\_build/ { print $3 }' | xargs docker rmi -f

 Create and run new build containers:
-> $ BRANCH=1.8.x docker-compose -f infrastructure/docker/build/docker-compose.yml up [ container name ...]
+> $ docker-compose -f infrastructure/docker/build/docker-compose.yml up [ container name ...]

 Container names can be one or more of these:
 * `traffic_monitor_build`